J. F. C. Fuller: Avoiding internment

-During the Second World War, 1939–1945, Fuller was under suspicion for his Nazi sympathies.
-He continued to speak out in favour of a peaceful settlement with Germany.
-Alan Brooke (in his war diaries, p.
-201) comments that "the Director of Security called on him to discuss Boney Fuller and his Nazi activities", but Brooke commented that he did not think Fuller "had any unpatriotic intentions".
-Although he was not interned or arrested, he was the only officer of his rank not invited to return to service during the war.
-There was some suspicion that he was not incarcerated in May 1940 along with other leading officials of the BUF because of his association with General Edmund Ironside and other senior officers.
-Mosley himself admitted to "a little puzzlement" as to why Fuller had not been imprisoned.
+Fuller had been under suspicion for his Nazi sympathies for some time.
+In his war diaries (p.
+201), Alan Brooke commented that "the Director of Security called on him [in 1941] to discuss Boney Fuller and his Nazi activities", but failed to persuade him Fuller "had any unpatriotic intentions".
+Although Fuller was not interned or arrested, he was the only officer of his rank not invited to return to service during the war.

+There was some suspicion that he was not incarcerated in May 1940 along with other leading officials of the BUF because of his association with General Ironside and other senior officers.
+According to historian Brian Holden-Reid, the decision not to arrest him was made by Churchill himself.
+Mosley himself admitted to "a little puzzlement" as to why Fuller had not been imprisoned, but Fuller's wife claimed he knew too much to ever be arrested.
+Ironside had in fact tried to appoint Fuller as his deputy while serving as the Chief of the General Staff in September or October 1939, but the move was blocked by the War Secretary Leslie Hore-Belisha.